Skip to content

 And treated to lunch, which consisted of:

-And various desserts, including minatamis na saba (sweetened bananas) my personal favorite being the Champorado (chocolate rice porridge) with Ice Cream and Carnation.
+And various desserts, including minatamis na saba (sweetened bananas) my personal favorite being the champorado (chocolate rice porridge) served with ice cream and Carnation evaporated milk.
 I was fortunate to get the very last bowl.
 The champorado was thick, its sweetness provided by the accompanying ice cream while its texture was thinned by the milk.
 The rice was soft, but not gooey.
 I want to know who made it so I can kidnap him or hr and make her my official champorado cook.

 Leave a Reply